 Parts Subject to Collapse: A-22.7 – Parts subject to external pressure can be proof tested at 3x the design pressure.

 Duplicate Parts: A-22.9 – Tests on one material are not transferable to other materials.
 Geometrically similar parts can be proven based on “a series of tests covering the complete range of the pressure part”.
 Unfortunately, the number of tests, and the method of proving that the range has been certified is not provided.
-ASME VIII-1 UG-101(d)(2) provides some guidance that might be acceptable for ASME I CRN use.
+ASME VIII-1 UG-101(d)(2) is often used for guidance.

-B16.9 fittings are used as if they are pipe (the end user runs pipe calculations before using them).
-It is up to the manufacturer to prove that the fitting actually is the same strength as pipe.
-They have the choice of proving this through calculation or burst testing.
+A piping designer assumes a B16.9 fittings has the same strength as the equivalent schedule pipe.
+It is up to the manufacturer to prove that the fitting actually is this strong.
+They have the choice of proving this through calculations or burst testing.
 Section 9 covers how the burst testing is to be done.
 Points of Interest:

 Test Procedure: 9.3 – The required test results to prove that the fitting can be rated as a certain schedule pipe.
 Testing is done by pressurization, but does not have to proceed to destruction.

-How Many Tests: 9.4 – B16.9 allows much more applicability or scaling of results from one material / size / thickness to other fittings compared with other ASME codes.
-Some CRN reviewers are nervous of any rules that are more lenient than ASME VIII-1 UG-101(d)(2) which specifies how many tests are required for pressure vessel code.
+How Many Tests: 9.4 – B16.9 allows much more applicability of scaling of results from one material / size / thickness to other fittings compared with other ASME codes.

-Related Components: 104.7.2 – “It is permissible to interpolate between sizes, wall thicknesses and pressure classes and to determine analogoies among related materials.”
+Related Components: 104.7.2 – “It is permissible to interpolate between sizes, wall thicknesses and pressure classes and to determine analogies among related materials.”
 Unfortunately how to determine material analogies and how many samples are required to interpolate sizes or thicknesses is not specified.
-ASME VIII-1 UG-101(d)(2) provides some size guidelines that most Canadian reviewers are acceptable with.
-VIII-1 UG-101(d)(1) limits like materials to materials with the same P number.
+ASME VIII-1 UG-101(d)(2) provides useful size guidelines.
+Likewise, VIII-1 UG-101(d)(1) limits like materials to materials with the same P number.

 Alberta Rules (Added Oct 10 2014)

-Alberta has released document 00370159.DOC.1 “PROOF TESTING REQUIREMENTS” which we expect to reduce the variation in requirements between reviewers.
-This document could also be considered a guideline when registering with other provinces, but is only officially recognized in Alberta.
+Alberta has released a useful document 00370159.DOC.1 “PROOF TESTING REQUIREMENTS” which we expect to reduce the variation in requirements between reviewers, and hopefully even between provinces.
 This is not on the ABSA website, but you can request a copy of it.
 Here it is copied in full: